Janice Langbehn

 Janice K. Langbehn (born September 22, 1968) is a gay American activist, social worker, and attorney who became an activist as a result of the events surrounding the death of her partner, Lisa Marie Pond (October 8, 1967 − February 19, 2007).
-Langbehn earned a Masters in Public Administration in 1995, a Masters in Social Work from the University of Washington in 2000, and a Juris Doctor from Seattle University in 2018.
+Langbehn earned a master's degree in Public Administration in 1995, a Masters in Social Work from the University of Washington in 2000, and a Juris Doctor from Seattle University in 2018.

 Background story

-In February 2007, Langbehn and Pond, along with three of their four children, were in Miami, FL to depart on a cruise.
+In February 2007, Langbehn and Pond, along with three of their four children, were in Miami, Florida to depart on a cruise.
 Pond collapsed before the cruise departed and was rushed to Jackson Memorial Hospital's (JMH) Ryder Trauma Center.
 When Langbehn and their children arrived, a JMH social worker told Langbehn she was in an "anti-gay city and state" and required a health care proxy to see Pond.
 Langbehn had a power of attorney (POA) which was faxed to the hospital within an hour of Pond's arrival.
 However, Langbehn and their 3 young children were kept from Pond's side for eight hours.
 Pond slipped into a coma from a brain aneurysm and died without her partner of 18 years or her children by her side.